-The Office Manager is Richele Petersen.
-She manages the front office and works closely with the Headmaster in communicating information to the families.
-She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
+The Office Manager is Sarah Bluhm.
+She manages the front office and attendance.
+She also assists families with enrollment, records, and school business unrelated to student discipline, curriculum, or the classroom.

 The Academy Giving Manager is Jeni Severa.
 She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.